magore/hp85disk/README.md

      * Please NO Unicode - both file names and file formats!
   * You have a serial terminal program installed - for example minicom
   * You need a FAT32 format blank SD Card
-    * Copy of the hp85disk, github V2 branch, sdcard folder contents onto the SD Card
+    * Copy of the hp85disk, github master branch, sdcard folder contents onto the SD Card
       * Make sure you only copy the contents and NOT folder AND contents
         * The emulator assumes the SD card home directory contains the images and configuration files